-Margot Brown, Vice President of Media at MCG, is retiring after 45 years at the forefront of the Canadian advertising industry.
+Margot Brown, the agency’s Vice President of Media, is retiring after 45 years at the forefront of the Canadian advertising industry.
 Margot has worked in major agencies across Canada, including in Winnipeg, Vancouver and Toronto.

 “Margot Brown is one of the best things that ever happened to the Canadian media world,” says Drew Cringan, Chair and Senior Partner at MCG.
 “Margot is competent, flexible, funny and brilliant – the perfect mix.
 The agency and our clients have benefitted greatly because of her.”